45 measures for greater inclusion of the disabled

 Have special efforts been made in terms of communication and information?

 Yes, communicating about rights and services offered by the university is essential.
 For staff, an information leaflet on the declaration of disability has been produced and sent to all employees.
-Every time we send out this type of information, whether it's about social actions or disability, we receive requests from staff, and it's very important to publicize the existing systems through different media.
+Every time we send out this type of information, whether it's about social actions or disability, we receive requests from staff members, and it's very important to publicize existing schemes through different media.
 We know that even today, some people don't dare declare their disability, and we understand that it's a strictly personal choice.
 We just think it's important to inform them about what this declaration could bring them.
 We'd like to think that no-one should have to suffer in their job because of a disability.

 In fact, the third component of the master plan concerns the inclusion of people with disabilities and raising awareness among those working or studying with them?